kailash-manasarovar/statement/docs/index.md

 - Both (apparently friendly) sides drip-fed me information about the decades-long honey-trap enterprise in the region, the mass murder of British women and other foreigners, how the online manipulation tech functioned, and how they were required to use it on children and toddlers.
 - I received photos of some of the men involved in [the conservatory switcheroo porn-scam](crimes/protagonists/vidal-sastre.md#seven-devils-and-one-angel).
 - I received photos of [multiple foreign victims of criminal porn scams and murder](timeline/2024/august.md#suspected-targets).
-- The good lupins told me about the baby-rape industry in Dénia, now thought to be the gang’s major source of income, and how if they complained about it their own children would be kidnapped.
+- The good lupins told me about the baby-rape industry in Dénia, now thought to be the region's major source of income, and how if they complained about it their own children would be kidnapped.
 - They warned me about the poisoning in my home and my car.
 - Without their help, I would not be here today.